-- Authorisation of partner transfer requests should include a review by the programme team to ensure achievement of agreed activities, performance and budgets. - Funds requested by the partner should be to cover expenditure expected during the next reporting period. - Authorised programme staff should approve the transfer through agreed documentation (an example of a 'Request for release of instalment to partner' form is in Appendix 5).
+- Authorisation of partner transfer requests should include a review by the budget holder and the project partnership manager (if these are different people) to ensure achievement of agreed activities, performance and budgets. - Funds requested by the partner should be to cover expenditure forecast for the next reporting period. - Authorised programme staff should approve the transfer through agreed documentation (an example of a 'Request for release of instalment to partner' form is in Appendix 5).
 Finance's role is to process and release the funds.